BioJulia/BioMakie.jl/docs/src/index.md

 ### Structures

-Let's start by loading a protein structure from the Protein Data Bank (PDB) with BioStructures.
+Start by loading a protein structure from the Protein Data Bank (PDB) with BioStructures.

 ````@example usage
+using Pkg # hide
+Pkg.activate() # hide
 using JSServe # hide
 Page(exportable=true, offline=true) # hide
 using WGLMakie # hide